color-js/elements/src/color-picker/README.md

 </color-picker>
 ```

-or the default space picker:
+or your own form element instead of the default space picker:

 ```html
 <color-picker space="oklch" color="oklch(60% 30% 180)">